gitkraken/gitlens-docs/gitlens/gitlens-faq.md

 ***

+## Does GitLens Support Git Submodules?

+Yes.
+GitLens provides basic Git submodule support, including automatic discovery and tracking of submodules in your workspace.
+Submodules are distinguished with their own icons in sidebar views, and diffs correctly handle submodule pointer changes.
+GitLens detects superproject paths and tracks submodule status alongside your main repository.

+***

 ## Can I Use My GitLens Paid License on More Than One Computer?

 Yes.
 Your GitLens Pro license is tied to your email address, not a specific device.
 You can activate and use GitLens on multiple computers using the same account.